Spikan/JSIncremental/README.md

 The migration was completed incrementally while preserving all existing functionality and game mechanics.

+**Directory Structure Update:**
+- The `js/` directory has been renamed to `ts/` to better reflect the TypeScript nature of the codebase
+- All import statements have been updated to reference the new `ts/` directory
+- Configuration files and documentation have been updated accordingly

 ## 📱 Mobile Support

 The game is fully responsive and works great on: